navdeep-G/exp-smoothing-java/README.md

-# Time Series (Exponential Smoothing/Moving Averages)
+# Exponential Smoothing & Moving Averages in pure Java and H2O-3

-An implementation of exponential smoothing and moving averages in Java and [H2O](https://github.com/h2oai/h2o-3)
+An implementation of exponential smoothing and moving averages in pure Java and [H2O-3](https://github.com/h2oai/h2o-3)

 ## In Java:
 ### Statistical Calculations: